elasticsearch-dump/elasticsearch-dump/README.md

                       2. Much less hardware requirements
                     Negative:
-                      1. Recently added data may not be indexed Recommended to use with big data indexing, where speed and system health in a higher priority than recently added data.
+                      1. Recently added data may not be indexed Recommended using with big data indexing, where speed and system health in a higher priority than recently added data.
 --inputTransport